davips/tupi/README.md

-# Tupi Unique Program Identification - A lingua franca de novo
+# Tupi Unique Program Identification - "A lingua franca de novo"
 This motto is a wordplay meaning "A link language from the beginning" if read as an English sentence, but also "The link language is back" if read as written in Portuguese.
-None of these meanings are particularly true, as the _tupi_ programming language doesn't represent the Tupi language(s) in any way, and the effort needed for a language to become seriously used by third parties requires time, money and people, something that simply won't happen.
+Neither of these meanings are particularly true, as the _tupi_ programming language doesn't represent the Tupian languages in any way, and the effort needed for a language to be an interface for other or even to simply become seriously used by third parties requires time, money and people, something that won't happen.
 However, the pun - and the fun of language design - are still worth it.

 **This is an ongoing work, not ready for use right now.**
 ```